 PAVEM (1905) were epoch-making movies about the Imperial Household in that they included footage of the Imperial Household in their daily lives.
 Of course, shooting these films was only made possible because the shooting was conducted in foreign locations, outside the reach of Japanese government restrictions.
 However, I consider the fact that Takehito himself had an open mind about the media strategy of the Imperial Household was also one of the reasons these films were made.
 The strategy of Takehito, the educator of Crown Prince Yoshihito (Emperor Taisho), was to actively expose the Crown Prince to the public by daring him to make large-scale Gyōkei/Junkei.
-Those around him regarded Crown Prince Yoshihito as having a serious problem with charisma as a future monarch, but Takehito had a frail constitution, and due to illness, he entered a period of rest in 1909 and passed away in 1913.
+Those around him regarded Crown Prince Yoshihito as having a serious problem with charisma as a future monarch, but Takehito was more proactive in exposing his figure to the public.
+However, like the Crown Prince, Takehito had a frail constitution, and due to illness, he entered a period of rest in 1909 and passed away in 1913.
 Emperor Taisho was crowned in 1912, but nine years later, he was replaced by Prince Regent because of his poor health.
 The existence of PAVEM is, nevertheless, significant regarding the history of the Imperial Household's media strategy.